ethereum/js-ethereum-cryptography/packages/ethereum-cryptography/README.md

 [![license][5]][6]
 [![Types][7]][8]

-⚠️ **WARNING: This projects is under active development.
+⚠️ **WARNING: This project is under active development.
 Don't use it until a stable version is released.** ⚠️

 This npm package contains all the cryptographic primitives normally used when developing Javascript/TypeScript applications and tools for Ethereum.